Who We Are

 In her free time, Deborah loves to travel (particularly small ship cruising)!
 You’ll find her attending the Indianapolis 500 every year, where she reconnects with and visits friends she’s met there.
 When she isn’t traveling, she enjoys crafting cards to share with friends!

-Deeply rooted in the mountains of Western North Carolina, Roger Murajda’s called the region home for the majority of his life.
+Roger Murajda calls the mountains of Western North Carolina his home.
 Being in the area it allowed him to participate in sports and plenty of outdoor activities growing up.
 He continues his love for the outdoors through fishing, hiking, and lake activities.
 With strong family values, Roger feels fortunate to have a wife of 19 years, Amanda, and two daughters, Aleah and Hannah.
 Together, they are actively involved in their church, First Presbyterian Church, where Roger has served as an Elder on the Session and participates in various committees and boards.
 His faith in Christ serves as a guiding force in his life and provides stability in an ever-changing world.

 Gayle Woody, originally from Wheaton, Illinois, has dedicated her life to education and community service.
 After graduating from Wheaton Central High School in 1970 and earning a BA in Art Education from Seattle Pacific University in 1974, she began her teaching career at Almond School in Swain County, where she was recognized as Teacher of the Year in 1976.
 Gayle then served as a Health Education Specialist at the Jackson County Department of Public Health before transitioning to Smoky Mountain High School, where she taught visual arts until her retirement in 2016, earning Teacher of the Year honors for the 2015/16 academic year.
 Alongside her teaching career, Gayle has been actively involved in various community organizations, including serving as a Commissioner on the Jackson County Board of Commissioners from 2018 to 2022 and volunteering with United Christian Ministries, Jackson County’s food pantry, since 2016.